Children and Youth Action Network

 About CEC’s Children and Youth Action Network (CAN)

 CEC’s Children and Youth Action Network (CAN) is an organized group of volunteers who are dedicated to helping advance policy affecting students with disabilities and gifts and talents.

-CAN seeks to (1) effect the necessary governmental changes at the local, state, and federal levels that will make possible the implementation of CEC policies relating to the education of exceptional children; and (2) further vitalize CEC units by providing meaningful vehicles for membership and CEC public visibility.
+- Effect the necessary governmental changes at the local, state, and federal levels that will make possible the implementation of CEC policies relating to the education of children with exceptionalities

 Children and Youth Action Network (CAN) Coordinators are CEC members selected by their respective units (either state/provincial or division).
 CAN Coordinators must be committed to advancing CEC’s policies through effective grassroots advocacy.

 Some of the factors to be considered in appointing a CAN Coordinator include:

 - A commitment to the policies of CEC.

 - A willingness to devote the necessary time (approximately 5-10 hours per month) to carry out all responsibilities related to this position.

 - A freedom to speak for and represent CEC to policy makers and the public.